shd101wyy/Yo/DESIGN.md

 [capture]<type parameters>(parameters) => return_type { body }
 ```

-The capture `[&]` means the closure only allows the immutable pointers from the outer scope, but no linear values and mutable pointers from outer scope.
+The capture `[read]` means the closure only allows the immutable references from the outer scope, but no linear values and mutable references from outer scope.
 The closure can be called multiple times.

-The capture `[&mut]` means the closure only allows the mutable pointers and immutable pointers to the variables from the outer scope, but not linear values from outer scope.
+The capture `[write]` means the closure only allows the mutable references and immutable references to the variables from the outer scope, but not linear values from outer scope.
 The closure can be called multiple times.

-The capture `[=]` means the closure will move linear values from the outer scope and prevent immutable & mutable pointers of linear values from the outer scope.
+The capture `[=]` means the closure will move linear values from the outer scope and prevent immutable & mutable references of linear values from the outer scope.
 It behaves like the `safe` region.
 The closure can only be called once.

 If no capture is specified, we fallback to `[=]`.